 Academic life at St Paul’s is uniquely stimulating and the key reason that most families choose the school.
-We aim to instil in each girl an excitement about learning for its own sake and a love of scholarship which will serve her throughout life.
-While success in examinations is important, a St Paul’s education goes far beyond this and at every stage, girls are encouraged to pursue intellectual, creative and cultural interests beyond the formal curriculum.
+We aim to instil in each student an excitement about learning for its own sake and a love of scholarship which will serve them throughout their life.
+While success in examinations is important, a St Paul’s education goes far beyond this and at every stage, students are encouraged to pursue intellectual, creative and cultural interests beyond the formal curriculum.

-In the Senior School, nearly all girls study four subjects for the first year, from a choice of twenty-three different options.
-Most girls then choose to focus their time and energy on studying three subjects in the VIII through to A level or Pre-U. This allows them the opportunity to delve independently into areas of especial interest, to read more widely around their studies and to develop the scholarly engagement with their learning that is central to our ethos.
+In the Senior School, all students study four subjects in the first year (VII) from a choice of 24 different options.
+Most students choose to focus their time and energy on studying three subjects in the VIII through to A level or Pre-U. This allows them the opportunity to delve independently into areas of especial interest, to read more widely around their studies and to develop the scholarly engagement with their learning that is central to our ethos.